Wednesday, 13 December 2017, Melbourne

 The Australian Government will be presenting its first National Voluntary Review (VNR) on national progress towards the implementation of Agenda 2030 and the SDGs to the UN High Level Political Forum in July 2018.

-The VNR will report, among other things, on how all sectors in Australia are contributing to the implementation of the SDGs, both domestically and internationally, and the Government is currently holding consultations to collect case studies on such actions and initiatives.
+The VNR will report, among other things, on how all sectors in Australia are contributing to the implementation of the SDGs, both domestically and internationally.
+The Government is currently holding consultations to collect case studies on such actions and initiatives.

-The Australian university sector plays a critical role in SDG implementation – through research, education, organisational practices, and community leadership.
-The VNR is an important opportunity to showcase its contribution and impact, including through submission of individual case studies on sector action through the formal VNR consultation process.
+The Australian university sector plays a critical role in SDG implementation.
+Through research, education, organisational practices, and community leadership it already contributes in many different ways to all the SDGs.
+The VNR is an important opportunity to showcase the sector’s overall contribution and impact, which is much greater and broader than what can be captured by individual case studies.

 The workshop brought together key stakeholders and leaders in SDG implementation across research, teaching & learning, and university governance from universities and the sector more broadly, as well as relevant government agencies – including the Department of Foreign Affairs and Trade, the Department of Education and Training, and the Department of Industry, Innovation and Science – that are involved in the preparation of the VNR.